 - You have the right to find out how your health information is used and to whom it is disclosed.
 You may request an accounting of your medical record disclosures made by us except for disclosures made for treatment, payment, and health care operations covered in Section A.

 F) We are required by law to maintain the privacy of your protected health information and if you believe that your rights have been violated, you may complain to the Secretary of the U.S. Department of Health and Human Services or complain to us in person, over the phone or in writing.
-Please contact our privacy complaints contact person, Susan Calhoun, at our office.
+Please contact our privacy complaints contact person, Jessica Ennis, at our office.
 We will not retaliate in any way against a patient for making a complaint.

 G) We reserve the right to change our privacy practices and to make new policies effective for all protected health information that we maintain.
 If we should do so, we will issue an updated “notice to patients” to all of our patients.